ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 There are a few things to consider before you select the right tool for your organization.
 One of the most important thing is think about the high availability of the services that you provide.
-As you might notice in previous example, if an API gateway is placed before all your APIs it creates a SPOF (Single point of Failure).
+As you might notice in the previous example, if an API gateway is placed before all your APIs it creates a Single Point of Failure (SPOF).
 There are ways to handle that like setting up multiple API gateways for different endpoints or clustering your API gateways.

 #### Multiple API gateways configured
 <img src="/img/2020-09-14-Introduction-to-API-Management/MultipleAPIGateways2.JPG" alt="API landscape without an API management tool" width="500" height="350" class="image fit" style="vertical-align:middle;margin-left:2%" />

-In this example you can see that 2 different gateways are created to separate mobile from other request.
+In this example you can see that 2 different gateways are created to separate mobile from other requests.
-The endpoint of the mobile gateway will in this case be different from the Web gateway.
+The endpoint of the mobile gateway will in this case be different from the web gateway.
-If for any reason at all the Mobile API gateway gets stuck, the client will still be able to connect to the other gateway and request for the data he/she needs.
+If for any reason at all the mobile API gateway gets stuck, the client will still be able to connect to the other gateway and request for the data he/she needs.

 #### Clustering gateways
 Another way to ensure high availability is for example to cluster your API gateways.
 Combined with a scalable microservice architecture, a high availability API gateway cluster ensures your application can handle large volumes of traffic and react to unexpected spikes, while being resilient to hardware failures.
 There are big differences between products when you want to cluster an API gateway.
-Most products do recommend or even require to setup a Load balancer in front of the API gateway cluster.
+Most products do recommend or even require to setup a load balancer in front of the API gateway cluster.
 In fact, to avoid another single point of failure, it is recommended to be able to scale this load balancer as well.
 Or have a failover scenario in place in case the load balancer crashes.
 This way you can be sure that your services are always available.
-Some other products require to scale additional tools like for example Elasticsearch.
+Some other products require you to scale additional tools like for example Elasticsearch.
-An advantage of this solution is that the client always points to the same endpoint.
+An advantage of this solution with a load balancer,  is that the client always connects to the same endpoint.

 <img src="/img/2020-09-14-Introduction-to-API-Management/HA-Gateways.JPG" alt="API landscape without an API management tool" width="600" height="350" class="image fit" style="vertical-align:middle;margin-left:2%" />